USA Banner

 BS Business Administration (Emphasis in Administrative Systems and Management), Concord University

-Reese joined U.S. DOT Volpe Center after completing two years in the Peace Corps serving in northern Uganda.
+Before joining the U.S. DOT Volpe Center, Reese completed two years in the Peace Corps serving in northern Uganda.
 During her service in Uganda, she worked with her host organization to perform needs assessments and introduce projects to address the community’s identified needs.
-Reese’s main project during service was perma-culture and nutrition to address the lack of availability and access to vegetables during the prolonged dry season of the region.
-Other projects she worked on include farming as a business, community health events, and literacy promotion in village schools.
+Reese’s main project during service was perma-culture and nutrition to address the lack of availability and access to fresh foods during the prolonged dry season of the region.
+Other projects she worked on include malaria prevention outreach, farming as a business facilitations, community health events, literacy promotion in village schools, and assisting local coffee growers form co-ops for exportation.

 BS Mechanical Engineering, University of Maine